-All students are subject to the requirements listed in the TTUHSC Center El Paso Institutional Student Handbook Code of Professional and Academic Conduct, the Graduate School of Biomedical Sciences catalog, and the guidelines and requirements for graduate students given below.
+All students are subject to the requirements listed in the TTUHSC El Paso Institutional Student Handbook Code of Professional and Academic Conduct, the GSBS catalog, and the guidelines and requirements for graduate students given below.

 Students with disabilities who need assistance should contact the Office of Students Services located in room 1210 of the Medical Education Building.